 Flying to the moon is still impossible for ordinary people.
-Toadstool Geologic Park, half an hour northeast of Crawford, is the solution for ground-bound folks who want to visit a lunar landscape.
+Toadstool Geological Park, half an hour northeast of Crawford, is the solution for ground-bound folks who want to visit a lunar landscape.
 Bring plenty of water because the park has none.
 It’s also not accessible.

 Fort Robinson State Park’s surprising history runs from the Indian Wars to World War II.
 During the Cheyenne Breakout, Cheyenne tribe members escaped confinement in a Fort Robinson barracks.
 They made it to the Cheyenne Buttes before recapture.
 Visit the buttes’ summit via the Cheyenne Butte Trail, and watch for bighorn sheep.
 Check out the dueling mastodon fossils at the park’s Trailside Museum.

 Buy homemade honey products at Gibbons Honey Farms.
 Grazing longhorn cattle are a unique hazard at Legend Buttes Golf Course.
 Eat at Q’s Dairy Sweet.
 Stay at the High Plains Homestead for a ranching adventure.
 If that’s too adventurous, stay at the Hilltop Motel.